|Ordered||25 Jan 1939|

 25 Jun 1941

 The British corvette HMS Gladiolus spotted the surfaced boat as she attempted to penetrate a convoy and forced her to dive.
 Gladiolus then dropped 30 depth charges in 5 runs before being assisted by the corvette HMS Nasturtium which dropped 6 depth charges.
 U-71 managed to make her escape on the surface.
 She received at least one hit on the conning tower from Gladiolus.
 (Sources: Blair, vol 1, page 311)

 26 Oct 1941

-During battle against convoy HG-75, U-71 attacked an escort with a four-torpedo fan, but all missed.
-The escort fought back with depth charges for 7 hours, damaging the boat so severely that she was forced to return to base.
+During battle against convoy HG 75, U-71 attacked an escort with a four-torpedo fan, which missed.
+The former target then depth charged the boat for seven hours, leaving U-71 so severely damaged that she was forced to return to base.
 (Sources: Blair, vol 1, page 393)

 30 Nov 1941